Kingxukai/linux/Documentation/networking/device_drivers/ethernet/ti/tlan.rst

 II.
 Driver Options
 ==================

-	1. You can append debug=x to the end of the insmod line to get debug messages, where x is a bit field where the bits mean the following:
+	1. You can append debug=x to the woke end of the woke insmod line to get debug messages, where x is a bit field where the woke bits mean the woke following:

 	   ====		=====================================
 	   0x01		Turn on general debugging messages.